-- Prevent metallic objects or your finger from coming into contact with the terminal of the connecting section. - Do not attach any material other than the supplied label to the label space. - Attach the label at the prescribed labeling position.
-Make sure the label is attached at the labeling position properly. - Do not bend, drop, or apply strong shock to a Memory Stick. - Do not disassemble or modify a Memory Stick. - Do not let the Memory Stick get wet. - Do not use or keep a Memory Stick in locations that are: - Extremely hot such as in a car parked in the sun - Under direct sunlight - Very humid or subject to corrosive gases - When you carry or store a Memory Stick, keep it in its case.
+- Do not attach anything other than the supplied label to the "Memory Stick" labeling position. - Attach the label so that it does not stick out beyond the labeling position. - Carry and store the "Memory Stick" in its case. - Do not touch the connector of the "Memory Stick" with anything, including your finger or metallic objects. - Do not strike, bend, or drop the "Memory Stick". - Do not disassemble or modify the "Memory Stick". - Do not allow the "Memory Stick" to get wet. - Do not use or store the "Memory Stick" in a location that is: - Extremely hot, such as in a car parked in the sun - Under direct sunlight - Very humid or subject to corrosive substances